by Rolf Sattler

 4. Quotation marks are used to emphasize unreality.

-5. Another reason why our common languages tend to provide a rather poor map of reality and thus may lead to unhealthy behavioral reactions is because they tend to fragment reality into bits and pieces.
+5. Another reason why our common languages tend to provide a rather poor map of reality and thus may lead to unhealthy behavioural reactions is because they tend to fragment reality into bits and pieces.
 They cut up wholeness, which I think is one reason why we tend to lose the holiness, the sacred of existence.
 For purposes of communication it may be necessary to fragment when, for example, I want to tell my doctor that I feel pain in my ear.
 But we have to keep in mind that in reality my ear is not separate from the rest of my body and my body is not separate from my environment.
 To underline the interconnection and wholeness, Korzybski suggested connecting words by hyphens.
-For example, to refer to the organism-in-its-environment, or mind-speech-body, or language-behavior.
+For example, to refer to the organism-in-its-environment, or mind-speech-body, or language-behaviour.
 An unawareness of such connections and wholeness has led to very harmful consequences and seems at least partly responsible for the ecological crisis and much mental illness.

 “The art of medicine consists of amusing the patient while nature cures the disease.”(Osho.
 1998.
 Take it Really Seriously.
 Osho International Foundation, p.393).